Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Extended Related Work

 The related works sketched above aim mostly at enhancing the training process, leading to improvements in memory and energy consumption as ancillary benefits.
 The notable exception are the works by \citet{bonsai_Kumar_2017} and \citet{compact_ponomareva_2017}, which explicitly address a memory footprint reduction in the context of resource-constrained devices, achieving compact and effective tree-based models.
 However, the approach of \citet{bonsai_Kumar_2017} only considers single decision trees and conceptually modifies the tree building process and the underlying models. \citet{compact_ponomareva_2017} focus on multi-class classification problems.
 However, the vector-values used within trees may increase the memory footprint of tree models for binary classification or for low-number multi-class problems.
 Additionally, an evaluation of memory consumption is not conducted directly, but rather the number of trees is used as an estimate.
 Specific memory consumption of different \ac{ml} models and compression techniques is considered by \citet{Buschjaeger2023} and \citep{Devos2025}.
-Their works combine ensemble pruning and update of leaves values as post-training compression methods to reduce the size of random and \acp{GBDT} respectively.
-Lossless post-training pruning of boosted ensembles is proposed by \cite{Emine2025}.
-In this work, we focus on gradient boosted trees, and at minimizing the memory footprint of the overall ensemble in the course of the training process.
+Their works combine ensemble pruning and update of leaves values as post-training compression methods to reduce the size of \acp{rf} and \acp{GBDT} respectively.
+Lossless post-training pruning of boosted ensembles is proposed by \citet{Emine2025}. {\citet{forestprune_Liu2023a}, on the other hand, focus on pruning deep layers of trees to tackle growing memory demands because of the exponential increase in the number of nodes for deeper layers.
+There are many other works optimizing non-decision tree-based methods for deployment on resource-constrained devices, for example, based on k-nearest neighbors~\cite{protonn_Gupta2017}.} In this work, we focus on gradient boosted trees, and at minimizing the memory footprint of the overall ensemble in the course of the training process.
 We extend the work of \citet{cegb_Peter_2017} by defining feature costs that aim at reducing the bits required to encode feature indices.
 We also introduce a special cost for adding new thresholds to each feature and provide a specialized encoding for the induced binary trees, including global threshold arrays that are shared across all individual learners.